NEW! Award 82: 1982 Honda Prelude – Sold?

 October 4, 2021 Update – The seller just lowered their initial asking price by $1,500 from $12,500 to $11,000.
 While it’s a step in the right direction, the revised asking price remains well above what online pricing guidelines for these cars provide.

 Building off the growing success of its Accord, Honda introduced the Prelude Sport Coupe to the American market in 1979.
 Pitched as a sports car for adults, the trademark feature of Honda’s new car was its standard power moonroof, a feature that would remain in place for all five generations.
-1982 would up being the final year of the first-generation Prelude, and this silver-over-red cloth example currently listed here on Craigslist in Palmyra, Pennsylvania (Harrisburg) appears to be a solid driver quality example.
+1982 would up being the final year of the first-generation Prelude, and this silver-over-red cloth example originally listed in September 2021 on Craigslist in Palmyra, Pennsylvania (Harrisburg) appears to be a solid driver quality example.

 Unfortunately, we are at a loss to understand how the seller rationalizes a $12,500 asking price for a car especially, while a rust-free Nevada example, is in need of paint and interior work.
 Hagerty Insurance doesn’t offer valuations for first-generation Preludes currently and the Collector Car Market Review Online Tool confirms the seller’s ask is double that of this guide’s #1 Excellent appraisal of only $6,120 after factoring in a ten percent deduction for the three-speed automatic.
 A check of Bring A Trailer confirms that while that site featured a number of later generation examples, this lone 1982 Prelude XXR Japanese market managed only$4,100 for the seller in 2019.
 Even among Japanese Domestic Market (“JDM”) market enthusiasts, first-generation Preludes are not considered desirable classics.
 Consequently, we’re giving the seller of this Prelude our latest “NEW! (short for “No Effin Way!”)
 Award for an asking price not in line with market expectations.